impactbyte-learn/code-restapi-orm-sqldatabase/README.md

 git push heroku master
 ```

-On Heroku server, the repo will:
+On Heroku server, the Heroku platform will in order:

-1. Be cloned fresh either from push or GitHub new commit trigger.
+- Be cloned fresh either from push or GitHub new commit trigger.
+- Detect the repo if it's a Node.js app.
+- Create runtime environment, especially set `NODE_ENV=production`.
+- Install Node.js, npm, and yarn binaries.
+- Restore cache.
+- Build dependencies.
+  - Install node modules.
+  - Run `install` script.
+In this case, run `npm run setup` and `npm run migrate` scripts.
-2. Run the dependency installation based on `package.json`.
+- Run the dependency installation based on `package.json`'s `dependencies`.
-3. Automatically run the `install` and `run` scripts
+- Run `Procfile`'s `web` script.
+In this case, run `yarn start`.

+You can see those in details in "Activity" panel: <https://dashboard.heroku.com/apps/yourappname/activity>.

+If there's something wrong with your database, connect to its server and resolve the issue.